bumble-tech/appyx/documentation/composable-navigation/index.md

 - A routing change will look and feel like navigation to the user of the app

-## Routing sources
+## Navigation model

-All `ParentNodes` have the option to achieve this dynamism by utilising [Routing sources](../routing-sources/index.md) such as the back stack.
+All `ParentNodes` have the option to achieve this dynamism by utilising [NavModels](../navmodel/index.md) such as the back stack.
 Using them you can:

 - Add or remove child `Nodes` of a `ParentNode`
 - Move them on and off the screen